robfinch/Qupls/README.md

 Once instructions are queued in the ROB they may be scheduled for execution.
 The scheduler has a fixed sized window of instructions it examines to find executable instructions.
 The window is from the far end of the ROB, the head point, backwards towards recently queued instructions.
 Only the oldest instructions in the queue are looked at as they are more likely to be ready to execute.
 The next stage is execution.
 Note that the execute stage waits until all the instruction arguments are valid before trying to execute the instruction.
 (This is checked by the scheduler).
 Instruction arguments are made valid by the execution or writeback of prior instructions.
 Note that while the instruction may not be able to execute, decode and execute are *not* stalled.
 Other instructions are decoded and executed while waiting for an instruction missing arguments.
 This is the out-of-order feature of the processor.
 Execution of instructions can be multi-cycle as for loads, stores, multiplies and divides.
 At the end of instruction execution the result is placed into the register file.
 There may be a maximum of four instruction being executed at the same time.
 An alu, an fpu a memory and one flow control.
+Support to execute up to seven instructions is partially coded (2 ALU, 2 FPU, 2 Mem, 1 FCU).
 The last stage, writeback, reorders instructions into program order reading the oldest instructions from the ROB.
 The core may writeback or commit four instructions per clock cycle.
+Exceptions and several other oddball instructions like CSR updates are also processed at the commit stage.

 ### Branch Prediction
 There are two branch predictors, A BTB, branch-target-buffer predictor used early in the pipeline, and a gselect predictor used later.
 The BTB has 1024 entries.
 The gselect predictor is a (2,2) correlating predictor with a 512 entry history table.
 Even if the branch is correctly predicted a number of instructions may end up being stomped on the ROB.

 ### Interrupts and Exceptions
 Interrupts and exceptions are precise.
+There is a separate exception vector table for each operating mode of the CPU.
+The exception vector table address is programmable and may contain a maximum of 512 vectors.
+At reset the vector table is placed high in memory, the first two vectors provide the initial stack pointer and initial instruction pointer values.
+An interrupt will cause the stack pointer to automatically switch to one dedicated for that interrupt level.
+There are seven interrupt levels supported.

 ### Arithmetic Operations
 The ISA supports many arithmetic operations including add, sub, mulitply and divide.
 Multi-bit shifts and rotates are supported.
 And a full set of logic operations and their complements are supported.
 Many ALU operations support three source registers and one destination register.